 While Unified CM can be enabled to stream MoH in both G.711 and G.729 formats, Unified CME streams MoH only in G.711 format.
 Therefore, when Unified CME controls the MoH audio on a call placed on hold, it requires a transcoder to transcode between a G.711 MoH stream and a G.729 call leg.

-Hardware DSP resources are required for both Ad Hoc and Meet Me conferences.
-Whether connected via SIP, H.323, or PSTN, both Unified CM and Unified CME phones can be invited or added to an Ad Hoc conference to become conference participants as along as the phones are reachable from the network.
+Hardware DSP resources are required for both instant and permanent conferences.
+Whether connected via SIP, H.323, or PSTN, both Unified CM and Unified CME phones can be invited or added to an instant conference to become conference participants as along as the phones are reachable from the network.
 When calls are put on hold during an active conference session, music will not be heard by the conference participants in the conference session.

-For information on required and supported DSP resources and the maximum number of conference participants allowed for Ad Hoc or Meet Me conferences, refer to the Unified CME product documentation available at
+For information on required and supported DSP resources and the maximum number of conference participants allowed for instant or permanent conferences, refer to the Unified CME product documentation available at

 Unified CM and Unified CME Interoperability via SIP in a Multisite Deployment with Distributed Call Processing